classgraph/classgraph/README.md

                 .collect(Collectors.toList());
 ```

-### Classpath mechanisms handled by FastClasspathScanner
+### Classpath mechanisms and ClassLoaders handled by FastClasspathScanner

 FastClasspathScanner handles a number of classpath specification mechanisms, including some non-standard ClassLoader implementations:
 * The `java.class.path` system property, supporting specification of the classpath using the `-cp` JRE commandline switch.